 In 2001, a Shindo set a duration record for these traditional giant kites.
 The mammoth structure stayed airborne for no less than 6 hours and 7 minutes.
 That would add up to a lot of tired arms, unless the flying crew changed shifts a few times!

-Another impressive view of one of these giant kites...
+Below is an impressive view of another one of these giant kites...